Last Updated on

 Individuals can extend that knowledge into their use of group boards.

-Trello lets board owners create permissions for setting a board to public, private, or invite-only depending on the type of user (administrator, observer, guest, etc.).
+Trello lets board owners create permissions for setting board to the public, private, or invite-only depending on the type of user (administrator, observer, guest, etc.).
 Therefore, a single user may have their own personal board and be invited to edit a Sales & Services or Management board, each with their own containers and tasks.

 Reaching Customers Through Public Boards